| | |

 As you will note, even the WIA believes that there are ambiguities around the possession and operation of what would be described as non-standard transmitters under the Radiocommunications Act.

-You can see the lines highlighted above, so I won’t quote them again, but it clearly shows ACMA has that “understanding” as well (which is good to see).
-However it would be good to see ACMA make a less ambiguous statement which was something like
+You can see the lines highlighted above, so I won’t quote them again, but it clearly shows ACMA has that “understanding” as well .

 Licenced Amateur Radio operators are exempt from

-• Importing Non-type Approved Equipment
+- Importing Non-type Approved Equipment

-• Possessing Non-type Approved Equipment
+- Possessing Non-type Approved Equipment

-• Selling Non-Type Approved Equipment (only to other Amateurs – details recorded)
+- Selling Non-Type Approved Equipment (only to other Amateurs – details recorded)

-• Using Non-type Approved Equipment
+- Using Non-type Approved Equipment

 providing the following conditions are met:

-• Equipment is not on a explicitly banned by ACMA for use in Australia
+- Equipment is not on a explicitly banned by ACMA for use in Australia

-• Equipment does cause interference
+- Equipment does cause interference

-• Equipment/Station meets the EMR Compliance Requirements
+- Equipment/Station meets the EMR Compliance Requirements

 Even putting out a statement like the one above, does not diminish their powers, just reinforces them.
 This leaves the responsibility clearly in the hands of the Amateur Licensee to make sure that their equipment conforms.

-OK I have read all that – can I go and use a Baofeng?
+OK – I have read all that – can I go and use a Baofeng?

 These will include (but not limited to) :

-• Must not cause harmful interference to radiocommunications
+- Must not cause harmful interference to radiocommunications.

-• Does your equipment meet the Electromagnetic Radiation Compliance for Amateur Radio Stations?
+- Does your equipment meet the Electromagnetic Radiation Compliance for Amateur Radio Stations?

 Now you might think that most of these points are straight forward, but I believe that the spurious emissions might be a fail with harmonics not being attenuated bellow the figures required.
 This is not an automatic fail, as there have been a revisions of the product and some have reported that they do not have the harmonics.

 In another article we discussed Amateur Radio clubs and the value they provide.
 Here is another great opportunity for clubs to procure a low end spectrum analyser for the club and hold particular nights (or separate nights) to test equipment with a capable operator, so that you can bring your radio in for testing.
-However have a look around on Ebay and similar and you will find plently of low cost spectrum analysers (such as this TinySA review) and if you are going to immerse yourself in Chinese radios, then an investment in a decent spectrum analyser will not go astray to ensure that you remain compliant.
+However have a look around on Ebay and similar and you will find plenty of low cost spectrum analysers (such as this TinySA review) and if you are going to immerse yourself in Chinese radios, then an investment in a decent spectrum analyser will not go astray to ensure that you remain compliant.

 So lets get back to the question, can you now go and use a Baofeng?

 Personally, if you had a choice and you were buying now, I would steer clear (until you can find clear evidence to the contrary).
-This is not a steer clear of all low cost Chinese radios, as some have performed well on a Spectrum Analyzer, but normally these have a slightly higher cost, but it may be worth paying that little extra and have something that fits within your licence conditions without question marks.
+This is not a steer clear of all low cost Chinese radios, as some have performed well on a Spectrum Analyzer, but normally these have a slightly higher cost, but it may be worth paying that little extra and have something that fits within your Class licence conditions without question marks.

 So to wrap up, lets go back to the original questions at the start of this article